 The Committee may be restructured at any time with the approval of the Department Chair and the Dean of the Graduate Division.
-Paperwork for a change in committee must then be filed with the Graduate Division.
+Paperwork for a change in committee must then be filed with the Graduate Division via the ECE Student Office.